zlatkomajstor/Karbowanec-Faucet/README.md

-# Karbowanec-Faucet
+# balkancoin-faucet

-This is a PHP and MYSQL Faucet for Karbowanec Crypto Currency forked from Bytecoin faucet by Ratnet.
+This is a PHP and MYSQL Faucet for Balkancoin Crypto Currency forked from Bytecoin faucet by Ratnet.